 They’ll also start to lay bigger eggs with thicker shells and larger yolks.

 How often you decide to feed your flock fermented chicken feed is totally up to you.
 Some chicken owners give their chickens fermented feed exclusively, while others do it only as a periodic treat.
-While it is very easy to do, fermenting feed admittedly takes a couple extra steps than simply leaving out a large feeder of dry grain for the week.
+While it is very easy to do, fermenting feed admittedly takes a couple of extra steps than simply leaving out a large feeder of dry grain for the week.

 How to ferment chicken feed

 You can ferment any feed you currently give your chickens, whether it’s crumbles, pellets, scratch, or whole grains and seeds.
 The higher quality your feed, the more your chickens will gain from lacto-fermentation.
+I recommend fermenting a grain-based feed such as Allora mixed grain.
+It will be far more successful.

-- 1 glass, ceramic or plastic bowl (size depends on the amount of chickens you have but around 8 litres for a backyard flock of four-six).
+- 1 glass, ceramic or plastic bowl (size depends on the number of chickens you have but around 8 litres for a backyard flock of four-six).
 A plastic bucket is a good choice.
 Do not use metal as the high acid content of the fermented feed can sometimes interact with the metals and cause contamination of the feed.

 - Put 2-3 days worth of feed in your bowl